betaflight/betaflight/docs/Modes.md

 With this mode is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

+## GPS Return To Home

+WORK-IN-PROGRESS.
+This mode is not reliable yet, please share your experiences with the developers.

+In this mode the aircraft attempts to return to the GPS position recorded when the aircraft was armed.

+This mode should be enabled in conjunction with Angle or Horizion modes and an Altitude hold mode.

+Requires a 3D GPS fix and minimum of 5 satallites in view.

+## GPS Position Hold

+WORK-IN-PROGRESS.
+This mode is not reliable yet, please share your experiences with the developers.

+In this mode the aircraft attempts to stay at the same GPS position, as recorded when the mode is enabled.

+Disabling and re-enabling the mode will reset the GPS hold position.

+This mode should be enabled in conjunction with Angle or Horizion modes and an Altitude hold mode.

+Requires a 3D GPS fix and minimum of 5 satallites in view.

 ## Auxillary Configuration

 Spare auxillary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.